 - When a poinsettia is overwatered it will get a wilted appearance making you think it needs more water and then the cycle of overwatering begins and perpetuates the problem.

 - There is no need for fertilizing because they are in full bloom and don’t need it.

-- Avoid cold draughts from windows & outside doors – they may get chilled and wilted looking.
+- Avoid cold drafts from windows & outside doors, as poinsettias may get chilled and wilted looking.

-– Avoid hot draughts from heat registers – they may get dried out quickly and get crispy leaves.
+- Do not place your poinsettias near heat registers, as they may get dried out quickly and get crispy leaves.